sphinx-doc/sphinx/doc/ext/linkcode.rst

 .. versionadded:: 1.1

-This extension looks at your Python object descriptions (``.. class::``, ``.. function::`` etc.) and adds external links to code hosted somewhere on the web.
+This extension looks at your object descriptions (``.. class::``, ``.. function::`` etc.) and adds external links to code hosted somewhere on the web.
 The intent is similar to the ``sphinx.ext.viewcode`` extension, but assumes the source code can be found somewhere on the Internet.

-In your configuration, you need to specify a :confval:`linkcode_resolve` function that returns an URL based on the name of a module and the full name of the object.
+In your configuration, you need to specify a :confval:`linkcode_resolve` function that returns an URL based on the object.

 .. confval:: linkcode_resolve